Regulation on doctoral study and doctoral degrees at the University of Iceland School of Health Sciences, no. 890/2016

 Significant changes to the study plan are subject to the approval of the standing committee of the relevant faculty and must be submitted to the School doctoral studies committee and the Graduate School for confirmation.

 Article 11.
-Tutors and supervisors.
+Administrative supervisor and academic supervisor.

 Article 13.
 Relations between faculties and schools and with other universities.